reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 <div class="notice warning">
   <h4>Bean Validation API Dependency</h4>
-  In order to make bean validation work, we must have <code>javax.validation.validation-api</code> dependency in our classpath.
-For Spring Boot, take a look at <a href="https://reflectoring.io/bean-validation-with-spring-boot/#setting-up-validation">setting up bean validation</a> section.
+  In order to use bean validation, <a href="/bean-validation-with-spring-boot/#setting-up-validation">we must have the <code>javax.validation.validation-api</code> dependency in our classpath</a>
 </div>

 Additionally, we can also define some default values that are set when our `AppProperties` class is initialized: